catamphetamine/react-phone-number-input/README.md

 Linking flag icons as external `<img/>`s is only done to reduce the overall bundle size, because including all country flags in the code as inline `<svg/>`s would increase the bundle size by 44 kB (after gzip).

-If the bundle size is not an issue (for example, for a standalone non-web application, or an "intranet" application), then all country flags can be included directly in the code by passing the [`flags`](http://catamphetamine.github.io/react-phone-number-input/docs/styleguide/index.html#phoneinputwithcountry) property:
+If bundle size is not an issue (for example, for a standalone non-web application, or an "intranet" application), then all country flags can be included directly in the code by passing the [`flags`](http://catamphetamine.github.io/react-phone-number-input/docs/styleguide/index.html#phoneinputwithcountry) property:

 ```js
 import PhoneInput from 'react-phone-number-input'